Museus/HadesRoutingModPack/README.md

 ## DebugBoxMod
 This mod adds a text overlay to the game, which can be used by other mods to display information that might be useful to the player.
 This is different from the official Debug Overlay that SGG has made available in that it must be printed to directly by a mod and is not part of the base game.

+This mod is potentially useful for creating a route, but not as useful for just running the route.
+Therefore, it is disabled by default.

 The options for this include:
  - ShowDebug (if false, no output will be shown)
  - ShowDetailedDebug (if false, stack prints will not be shown)